Home / Compare Health Insurance / Compare health insurance…

 Our health insurance expert, Steven Spicer has put together some expert tips on how to find a couples health insurance policy that works for you and your loved one.

 To ensure you don’t find yourself underinsured, consider any previous admissions you or your partner have had into hospital, along with both your family’s medical histories when looking at different levels of cover.
+This information could help determine whether a couples policy or two single policies are your best option.

 If your partner is over the age of 65 and entitled to a higher private health insurance rebate, you will both receive the higher discount, which can be applied to your policy to reduce your premiums.